Skip to footer content

 • Expressions or Variables within Placeholders: In the final interpolated string, placeholders will be replaced by the values of the expressions or variables enclosed in curly braces ({}).

-Add the $ sign to the end of a string literal to indicate that it is an interpolated string.
+Add the $ sign to the start of a string literal to indicate that it is an interpolated string.
 White space cannot appear between the $ and the " that starts a string literal.

 {<interpolationExpression>[,<alignment>][:<formatString>]} //constant expression